xxgjzftd/ugdu/etc/packer.api.md

 // @internal (undocumented)
 export type CONSTANTS = typeof CONSTANTS;

-// Warning: (ae-internal-missing-underscore) The name "getAliasKey" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const getAliasKey: (this: any, lpn: string) => string;

-// Warning: (ae-internal-missing-underscore) The name "getPkgId" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const getPkgId: (this: any, lpn: string) => string;

-// Warning: (ae-internal-missing-underscore) The name "getPkgs" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const getPkgs: (localPkgToDepsMap: LocalPkgToDepsMap, cwd: string) => PkgNode[];

 // Warning: (ae-internal-missing-underscore) The name "LocalPkgToDepsMap" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)